Recycling and Waste Prevention Services

 Tukwila Green Works Program

-- Practice three or more waste prevention strategies,
+- Practicing three or more waste prevention strategies,

-- Recycle at least 40% of their solid waste
+- Recycling at least 40% of waste materials

 As a Tukwila Green Works member, you will receive: